-Coordinating Parties Description Current Status Certificate Holders, DPS Staff, CSX Rail Staff All plans and work to be performed in ROW under CSX Rail's supervision and management.
-Ongoing throughout Certificate Holders, DPS Staff, CSX Rail Staff Certificate Holders shall provide DPS Staff and CSX Rail staff with a preliminary design marked to avoid conflict with potential conflicting construction or maintenance projects that CSX Rail Staff may seek to undertake in the future and shall offer to consult with CSX Rail Staff concerning any comments it may offer and shall use reasonable efforts to accommodate any CSX Rail concerns (CC 68).
-Prior to filing any Segment EM&CP involving any such ROW.
-Certificate Holders, CSX Rail Staff, Agency Certificate Holders will consult with each transportation department or agency having jurisdiction over any roads, related structures, and components that will be crossed by the Facility or used for direct access to the Construction Zone.
-If the During preparation of the EM&CP and when work begins.
+Coordinating Parties Description Current Status Certificate All plans and work to be performed in ROW under Ongoing throughout Holders, DPS CSX Rail's supervision and management.
+Staff, CSX Rail Staff Certificate Certificate Holders shall provide DPS Staff and CSX Prior to filing any Segment Holders, DPS Rail staff with a preliminary design marked to avoid EM&CP involving any such Staff, CSX Rail conflict with potential conflicting construction or ROW.
+Staff maintenance projects that CSX Rail Staff may seek to undertake in the future and shall offer to consult with CSX Rail Staff concerning any comments it may offer and shall use reasonable efforts to accommodate any CSX Rail concerns (CC 68).
+Certificate Certificate Holders will consult with each During preparation of the Holders, CSX transportation department or agency having EM&CP and when work begins.
+Rail Staff, jurisdiction over any roads, related structures, and Agency components that will be crossed by the Facility or crossed by used for direct access to the Construction Zone.
+If project the access road takes direct access from, or lies within the limits of, such roads, the Certificate Holders will notify each relevant transportation department or agency of the approximate date when work will begin (CC 69a).
+Certificate The Certificate Holders will provide status reports Bi-weekly.
+Holders, CSX summarizing construction and indicating Rail Staff, DPS construction activities and locations scheduled for Staff, NYSDEC the next month (CC 47).